 - If the case has attracted high levels of media or public interest, we may publish the decision, usually two hours after its release to parties.
-Find these decisions in our resources section, filtered for high profile decisions.
+Find these decisions in our high profile decisions.

 - If the decision has not been listed ‘for collection’, but is sent to parties by email or post, the Strategic Communications team can let you know when it will be available.

 There may be a suppression (non-publication) order on a decision, which can have varying levels of restriction, ranging from prohibiting any reporting of the case to allowing publication but not allowing identification of anyone involved.